preciousratlhagane/south-african-property-market-analysis/README.md

 ## 📈 Results and Insights <a class="anchor" id="results-and-insights"></a>

 ### For Sale Properties
-- Suburbs like Heriotdale and Clifton average over R60M+ for residental properties.
+- Suburbs like Heriotdale and Clifton average over R60M+ for residential properties.
 - Houses dominate listings, followed by apartments/flats.
-- Average selling price correlates with number of bedrooms.
+- The average selling price correlates with the number of bedrooms.

 ### Rental Properties
-- Median rental price is 18K, based on listings priced per day, per square meter or per month.
+- Median rental price is 18K, based on listings priced per day, per square meter or month.
-- Most rentals include basic amentities; 88% are pet-friendly.
+- Most rentals include basic amenities; 88% are pet-friendly.
-- Industrial properties command the highest rental rental returns on average.
+- Industrial properties command the highest rental returns on average.

 ### Use Cases
 - Real estate agencies targeting high-value markets.
-- Developers analyzing property type trends.
+- Developers are analysing property type trends.
 - Tenants comparing rental affordability
-- Investors identifying high-yield oppotunites.
+- Investors identifying high-yield opportunities.

 ## 📜 Licence <a class="anchor" id="licence"></a>